-Grid for Good is all about helping young people, aged 16-24, who come from disadvantaged backgrounds.
-Our charity partners will seek out the young people who can benefit from the scheme, but we’re targeting the following groups of young people with the scheme:
+Grid for Good continues to support underserved young people, aged 16-25, who come from disadvantaged backgrounds.
+Our charity partners seek out the young people who can benefit from Grid for Good.

-To date we’ve already helped over 1000 young people and have 600 National Grid employees registered as volunteers.
+To date we’ve already helped over 3000 young people and have over 1000 National Grid employees registered as volunteers.
 But we want to do more.
 Our goals are to deliver:

 Climate change is the biggest challenge facing our generation and it has led to a transformative era in the energy industry.
 This has opened up a wealth of opportunities for people of all backgrounds to play a part in helping us to find cleaner ways to power our lives.
 In the UK alone our industry needs to recruit for 400,000 jobs between now and 2050 and the situation is likely to be similar in the US.
 There’s never been a more exciting time to work in the energy industry and there’s never been a greater need to train up a more diverse pool of talented young people to help us innovate to reach net zero.